Queen Mary of Denmark: Arms

-With the marriage in 2004, Mary was honoured with the Order of the Elephant, and her father John Dalgleish Donaldson with the Order of the Dannebrog.
-In accordance with the statutes of the Danish Royal Orders, both Mary and her father were granted a personal coat of arms, this for display in the Chapel of the Royal Orders at Frederiksborg Castle.
-The main field of Mary's coat of arms is or tinctured and shows a gules MacDonald eagle and a Sable tinctured boat both symbolising her Scottish ancestry.
-The chief field is azure tinctured and shows two gold Commonwealth Stars from the Coat of arms of Australia, and a gold rose in between, depicted as her personal symbol.
-Above the shield is placed the heraldic crown of a Crown Prince of Denmark.
+With the marriage in 2004, Queen Mary was invested with the Order of the Elephant, and her father John Dalgleish Donaldson with the Order of the Dannebrog.
+In accordance with the statutes of the Danish Royal Orders, both Mary and her father were granted personal coats of arms, displayed on a stall plate in the Chapel of the Royal Orders at Frederiksborg Castle.
+The main field of Mary's coat of arms is Or-coloured and shows a MacDonald Gules eagle and a Sable-coloured boat both symbolising her Scottish ancestry.
+The Chief is Azure-coloured and shows two gold Commonwealth Stars from the arms of Australia, and a gold rose in between, depicting her personal symbol.
+The shield is surmounted by the Royal Crown of Denmark, and surrounded by the Collar of the Order of the Elephant.

-The coat of arms of her father is almost identical to that of the Crown Princess, but a gold infinity symbol is depicted (symbolising his career as an Australian mathematician), instead of the gold Rose.
+The coat of arms of her father, Professor John Donaldson, is almost identical to that of the Queen, but a gold infinity symbol symbolises his career as an Australian mathematician, instead of her gold Rose.
 Above his shield is instead placed a barred helmet topped with a gules rampant lion, which is turned outward.
-The lion is derived from the Scottish coat of arms and also from the arms of Tasmania and Hobart.
-Both coats of arms were approved in 2006 and placed in the Chapel of the Royal Orders in 2007.
+The lion is derived from the arms of Scotland and also from the arms of Tasmania and Hobart.
+Both armorial bearings were granted in 2006 and installed in the Chapel of the Royal Orders in 2007.